Knowledge

 A "relevant interest" is one which confers voting power or a beneficial entitlement to distributable profits or assets on a winding up.

-"Category A investors" include QAHCs; qualifying funds (including collective investment schemes); qualifying investors (including insurance businesses; sovereign wealth funds and pension schemes); and certain public authorities.
+"Category A investors" include QAHCs, qualifying funds (including collective investment schemes and Alternative Investment Funds (AIFs) that are not collective investment schemes only by reason of being body corporates), qualifying investors (including long-term insurance businesses, sovereign wealth funds, UK Real Estate Investment Trusts ("REITS"), charities and pension schemes) and certain public authorities.

 Benefits of using a Jersey company as a QAHC

-The benefits of using a Jersey company as a QAHC include the following:
+There are various benefits to using a Jersey company as a QAHC.
+These include the following:

-If you would like any further information, please get in touch with your usual Bedell Cristin contact or one of the contacts listed.
+If you would like any further information on QAHCs or any other aspect of this briefing, please get in touch with your usual Bedell Cristin contact or one of the contacts listed.